bibliodatos/bibliodatos/capstone/insights.md

   - Availability of **inventory** for purchase and distance to market - [0 to ~1700 posts](posting_table.html) per month
   - [Competition](comp_table.html)

 Acme's plan to flip cars in need of repair is viable.
-Moving up the condition scale 1/2 of a grade, for example high 'Excellent' to 'Like New', could see a gross margin of $4000-$5000 per car.
+Moving up the condition scale 1/2 of a grade, from high 'Excellent' to 'Like New', could see a gross margin of $4000-$5000 per car.
 There is profit to be made by intelligently targeting cars with higher upside potential and managing costs.

 #### Next...
 [Additional Deliverables](deliverables.html)